spree/spree/guides/content/developer/customization/view.markdown

 functionality provided by Spree.
 This will help reduce unexpected issues after upgrades.

-Once you’ve reviewed the new source you can update the `:original` value to new source to clear the warning.
+Once you've reviewed the new source you can update the `:original` value to new source to clear the warning.

 ***